khseo05/2025_DKU_OpensourceSW/README.md

 1. **Image Filter**: Apply a variety of filters to an image, such as Grayscale, Smoothing, Edge Detection, Sepia Tone, Sharpening, Embossing, Invert, Posterize, and Thresholding.
 2. **Remove Noise**: Remove noise from images using Median and Gaussian Filters.
 3. **Image Adjustments**: Change the Brightness, Saturation, and Contrast of an image.
+4. **Save / Load Preset**: Allow users to save and load their frequently used filters.

 ## 🌟 Features